LBeck/Tinkering-Studio-Audio-Mosaic/README.md

 * Click on image to start, or stop, sound.
 Images should also begin to switch.

 * Multiple sounds/images can be playing at the same time.

-## to do ? ##

-* Reset image to image zero when stopped or sound finishes?

-* Only allow one mosaic item to be active at a time?

-* Make site responsive?

-* Fade images instead of switch?